CN3ves/DataScienceNotes/pages/python.md

   print('Too big')
 print('Checked number')
 ```
-The *if* statment can be used for simple one-way decisions.
+The *if* statement can be used for simple one-way decisions.
 However, it is very common that a two-way decision is required, that is, the program should either run one part of the code or the other.
 The reversed word *else* work as a catch-all step at the end of the conditional block.
 So, if all the previous conditions evaluates to *False*, the *else* statment always evaluated to *True* running as long as nothing else runs.

 ```
 # If-then-else block: note that else must be de-indented to the level of if